earlejam/effective-java-notes/README.md

 # effective-java-notes
 A collection of the major points made in the book Effective Java by Joshua Bloch (Third Edition).

-Disclaimer: All content is taken from the book and should credited to Joshua Bloch and the references listed in the book.
+Disclaimer: All content is taken from the book and should credited to Joshua Bloch and the references he lists in the book.

-# TODO
-- Special formatting for code, method names, etc
-- Code formatting for items
-- Escape some angled brackets that aren't showing up
-- Fix escapes in code segments

 # Table of Contents
 #### [2.
 Creating and Destroying Objects](https://github.com/earlejam/effective-java-notes/blob/master/README.md#2-creating-and-destroying-objects-1)